A pop-up camper is a home on wheels, so why not treat it like your home and equip it with an AC?

 2,000 up to 2,500 | 34,000 |

-Do make sure to follow the DOE 2017 ratings instead of the ASHRAE-128 ratings.
+Please follow the DOE 2017 ratings instead of the ASHRAE-128 ratings.
 We’ve already explained why the DOE 2017 rating is a more precise way of measuring a portable air conditioner’s cooling capacity.

-Single-hose vs dual-hose ACs
+Single-hose vs. Dual-hose ACs

 Dual-hose units have two hoses: